How Eating Disorders Can Affect Your Reproductive Health

 In younger women (those who have not gone through menopause), certain gynecological signs and symptoms rooted in disordered eating may lead them to seek the care of a gynecologist, according to the American College of Obstetricians and Gynecologists (ACOG).

 No matter what takes you to see your gynecologist, they may also be looking for other signs of an eating disorder.
-For example, they may look for calluses on your knuckles or dental decay, which may indicate bulimia, or dry skin or fine body hair, like lanugo, in the case of anorexia, according to ACOG.
+For example, they may look for calluses on your knuckles or dental decay, which may indicate purging related to bulimia, or dry skin or fine body hair, like lanugo, in the case of anorexia, according to ACOG.

 A gynecologist may also do lab work, including a complete blood count, serum pregnancy test, and others.
 Some may also do an electrocardiogram and a bone mineral density test for thoroughness.
-In some cases, if your eating disorder is severely impacting your health, you may even need hospitalization, and your gynecologist would seek someone who specializes in this care to lead the treatment beyond the gynecologic symptoms.
+In some cases, if your eating disorder is severely impacting your health, you may even need hospitalization, and your gynecologist would refer you to someone who specializes in this care to lead the treatment beyond the gynecologic symptoms.

 While a gynecologist is not trained to diagnose or treat an eating disorder, they can screen you for a disorder and help you seek care, as well as be a part of the team that will help treat you.